sweichwald/smdv/README.md

   ([vim2pmpm][vim] does this automatically)
 * for __increased speed__,
-  pmpm aims to make use of async where possible and implements a block-wise lru_cached pandoc-backed rendering threadpool
+  pmpm aims to make use of async where possible and implements block-wise async lru_cached pandoc-backed rendering
 * for __increased speed__, pmpm's javascript updates only the changed blocks instead of re-setting the entire innerhtml
 * pmpm's default html layout is based on [killercup's css](https://gist.github.com/killercup/5917178) and looks nice